kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 categories: jekyll update
 ---

-I have long subscribed to the belief that the worst thing about Donald Trump isn't Donald Trump- it's that someone like him could get so many supporters.
+I have long subscribed to the belief that the worst thing about Donald Trump isn't Donald Trump- it's that he has so many supporters.
-Despite my shock at the outcome of the 2016 election, I made peace with the fact that these voters made a conscious choice (however vile) to vote for Trump, regardless of whether or not they may have been influenced by a Russian propaganda machine.
+Despite my shock at the outcome of the 2016 election, I accepted the fact that these voters made a conscious choice (however wrongheaded) when voting, regardless of whether or not they were influenced by a Russian propaganda machine.
 However, a handful of recent revelations imply that the Russians didn't just attempt to influence voters, but to manipulate voter registrations or even alter votes after they were cast.
 Is it possible that America voted against Trump, but the election was stolen?